-- i Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted.
-(See Note 2) Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted.
-(See Note 2) - ii Families who have exceptional medical or social needs that make it essential that their child attends Marlow Church of England Infant School rather than any other.
+- i.
+Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted.
+(See Note 2) - ii.
+Families who have exceptional medical or social needs that make it essential that their child attends Marlow Church of England Infant School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
-(See Note 3) - Children of permanent members of the teaching team or children of a parent who is being recruited to fill a teaching vacancy for which there is a demonstrable skill shortage - iv Children with a normal home address (See Note 4) in the catchment area as identified on the catchment area map and with a sibling (see Note 5) on the roll of the school or at Holy Trinity Junior School at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - v Children with a normal home address in the catchment area as identified on the catchment area map. - vi Children with a normal home address outside the catchment area as identified on the catchment area map and with a sibling on the roll of the school or at Holy Trinity Junior School at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.
+(See Note 3) - iii.
+Children of permanent members of the teaching team where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or the member of staff is recruited to fill a vacant post at the school for which there is a demonstrable skill shortage - iv.
+Children with a normal home address (See Note 4) in the catchment area as identified on the catchment area map and with a sibling (see Note 5) on the roll of the school or at Holy Trinity Junior School at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - v.
+Children with a normal home address in the catchment area as identified on the catchment area map.

-vii Other children.
+- vi.
+Children with a normal home address outside the catchment area as identified on the catchment area map and with a sibling on the roll of the school or at Holy Trinity Junior School at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - vii.
+Other children.

 Proximity of the child's home, as measured by the straight line distance (see Note 6) between the home and the school with those living nearer being accorded the higher priority, will serve to differentiate between children in criteria i to vii should the need arise.
-In the event that two distance measurements are identical, the school will use random allocation to decide which child should be offered the place.
+In the event that two distance measurements are identical, the school will use random allocation to decide which child will be offered the place.
 The process will be conducted in the presence of a person independent of the school.
-In the event of there being more applicants than places in criteria iv or v then children with a parent able to satisfy the requirements vi would take priority.